 Enron’s employees are being paid in the usual manner and their health benefits continue unchanged.
 [The Company’s retirement plan is maintained independently and has not been affected by the filing.]

-Kenneth L. Lay, chairman and CEO of Enron Corp., said, “We would have much preferred to preserve value for Enron’s constituents by completing the merger with Dynegy.
-But Dynegy’s unilateral and, we believe, unlawful action in terminating the merger agreement made today’s Chapter 11 filings inevitable.
-While the Chapter 11 reorganization will be painful for all concerned, and particularly so for Enron employees, it is important to keep in mind that the protection afforded by Chapter 11 will enable us to continue to do business, to restructure the Company operationally and financially, and to preserve Enron’s value for our creditors and other stakeholders.”

-The New Wholesale Trading Company
+The Wholesale Energy Trading Business

-[supply additional details here]
+The discussions currently under way with various leading financial institutions are aimed at recapitalizing and revitalizing Enron’s wholesale energy trading operations under a new ownership structure in which Enron would continue to have a significant ownership interest.

-John Lavarato, President and CEO of Enron Americas, said, “With this action we are creating a new trading entity with a strong and unencumbered balance sheet, the industry’s finest trading team, and its leading technology platform.
-We understand that it will take time for our counterparties to resume normal trading levels with us, but we are confident that we can put this business back on a solid footing.
-In that regard, we have retained employees who are key to our future success and have taken steps to regain the support and confidence of our trading counterparties.”
+Greg Whalley, President and Chief Operating Officer of Enron, said: “If these discussions are successful, they could result in the creation of a new trading entity with a strong and unencumbered balance sheet, the industry’s finest trading team, and its leading technology platform.
+We understand that it may take time for counterparties to resume normal trading levels with this entity, but we are confident that this business can be put back on a solid footing.
+In that regard, we intend to take steps to retain employees who are key to the future success of our wholesale energy trading business and to regain the support and confidence of its trading counterparties.”

-Additional Comment by Ken Lay
+Comment by Ken Lay

-“From an operational standpoint, our energy businesses—including our pipelines and utilities—are conducting normal operations and will continue to do so, “ said Lay.
-“While uncertainty during the past few weeks has severely impacted the market’s confidence in Enron and its trading operations, we are confident that the steps announced today will help preserve capital, stabilize our businesses, restore the confidence of our trading counterparties, and enhance our ability to pay our creditors.”
+[“From an operational standpoint, our energy businesses—including our pipelines and utilities—are conducting normal operations and will continue to do so, “ said Kenneth L. Lay, Chairman and CEO of Enron.
+“While uncertainty during the past few weeks has severely impacted the market’s confidence in Enron and its trading operations, we are confident that the steps announced today will help preserve capital, stabilize our businesses, restore the confidence of our trading counterparties, and enhance our ability to pay our creditors.”]

-Enron’s principal legal advisor with regard to its Chapter 11 filings, lawsuit, and related matters is Weil, Gotshal & Manges LLP.
+Enron’s principal legal advisor with regard to its Chapter 11 filings, the Dynegy lawsuit, and related matters is Weil, Gotshal & Manges LLP.
 Enron’s principal financial advisor with regard to its financial restructuring include: The Blackstone Group, JP Morgan Chase & Co., and Citigroup Inc.

 About Enron Corp.
-[Should this language change??]

 Enron Corp. markets electricity and natural gas, delivers energy and other physical commodities, and provides financial and risk management services to customers around the world.
 Enron's Internet address is www.enron.com.

 Forward-looking Statements